Having Our Way: Critical reception

 SOHH's Amaar Burton praised Takeoff, stating he "bodies his verse on the song and puts in his case for actually being the best Migo".
-Rolling Stone's Yoh Phillip's agreed, writing: "Drake 's appearance on 'Having Our Way' has rightfully received the attention it warrants, but Takeoff's closing verse is spectacular".
+Rolling Stone's Yoh Phillip's agreed, writing: "Drake's appearance on 'Having Our Way' has rightfully received the attention it warrants, but Takeoff's closing verse is spectacular".
 NME's Sam Moore called the track "triumphant", while BET's Dimitri Ehrlich deemed it a "classic": "Compli [sic] by a standout feature from Drake, this song is a perfect example of the sonically satisfying way Migos uses the sound of close and imperfect rhymes (for example, the way 'circulation', 'matrix' and 'lavish' bang up against one another)".
 The New Yorker's Sheldon Pearce opined: They [Migos] can't stunt on Drake's level; on 'Having Our Way', he undermines their compressed performances with nonchalance, rapping in the laid-back singsong of someone lounging around during a high-end spa treatment".
 Writing for HotNewHipHop, Erika Marie said "It's always fire when Migos and Drake link up on a track".
 Conversely, Pitchfork's Paul A. Thompson lambasted Drake's appearance as "drab and interminable".
-Similarly, ranking Drake's feature seventh on Culture III, Audacy's Mya Abraham stated, "Drake may had have his way on this song, but he wasn't having his way with us".
+Similarly, ranking Drake's feature seventh on Culture III, Audacy's Mya Abraham stated, "Drake may have had his way on this song, but he wasn't having his way with us".